James Irwin Jr

 Geneva says that James came to America with his brother George when George was 16 years old.
 She never said why she believed this.
 So far I have not been able to locate them on any ships passenger lists.
 I have found Jameses and Georges but none traveling together.

-Census1820*1820 James Irwin Jr was the head of the household in the 1820 census, Liberty, Butler Co., Ohio with 2m0-10 1m26-45 2f0-10 1f16-26 - 1 in agriculture However, figures don't match, so this may be a different James
+Census1820*1820 James Irwin Jr was the head of the household in the 1820 census, Liberty, Butler Co., Ohio, with 2m0-10 1m26-45 2f0-10 1f16-26 - 1 in agriculture However, figures don't match, so this may be a different James

-Census1830*1830 He was the head of the household in the 1830 census, Milford, Butler Co., Ohio with pg 127 1m5-10 2m10-15 1m40-50 1f0-5 1f5-10 1f10-15 1f30-40.
+Census1830*1830 He was the head of the household in the 1830 census, Milford, Butler Co., Ohio, with pg 127 1m5-10 2m10-15 1m40-50 1f0-5 1f5-10 1f10-15 1f30-40.

-Census1840*1840 He was the head of the household in the 1840 census, Orange Township, Fayette Co., Indiana with Try this one - 1840 IREVIN JAMES Butler County OH 126 Union Township
+Census1840*1840 He was the head of the household in the 1840 census, Orange Township, Fayette Co., Indiana, with Try this one - 1840 IREVIN JAMES Butler County OH 126 Union Township

 Possible but ages aren't quite right - Orange Twn, Fayette Co IN pg 171 - 3m0-5 2m5-10 1m15-20 1m50-60 1f0-5 1f10-15 1f40-50.

-Census1850*1850 He appeared on the 1850 census as the head of household, Laurel, Franklin Co., Indiana .
-His info on the census included pg 235 family 311-311 James 61 laborer b.
+Census1850*1850 He appeared on the 1850 census as the head of household, pg 235 #311-311, Laurel, Franklin Co., Indiana, along with Nancy Ann Harrell, William Ervin, Robert Ervin, Andrew Jackson Ervin and Anne R Ervin .
+His info on the census included Irwin, James 61 laborer b.
 Ireland - land $100.

-Deed*26 January 1852 On 26 January 1852 at Franklin Co., Indiana,: Deed Book 5 page 370 - Frances A Conwell and Mary M Conwell sell release and forever quit claim to James Irwin his heirs and assigns the following described land in Franklin county Indiana and have received the sum of two hundered dollars in ful consideration for the same being a part of the Northwest quarter of the Southeast quarter of section eighteen, in town twelve and range 12 being six acres in the Northeast corner and on the west side of the center of Bulltown Rd.
+Deed*26 January 1852 On 26 January 1852 at Franklin Co., Indiana: Deed Book 5 page 370 - Frances A Conwell and Mary M Conwell sell release and forever quit claim to James Irwin his heirs and assigns the following described land in Franklin county Indiana and have received the sum of two hundered dollars in full consideration for the same being a part of the Northwest quarter of the Southeast quarter of section eighteen, in town twelve and range 12 being six acres in the Northeast corner and on the west side of the center of Bulltown Rd.
 Also eight acres on east side of same line and in the same corner.
 Also from one to three more being the residue on that side of the road after deducting thirteen and three fourth acres.
 To have and to hold the same forever.
 Witness our hands and seals this 18th day March 1854.
 Said land was conveyed by deed from the Finglands 6 Jan 1852 and before that time sold and paid for.
 Signed by Francis A Conwell and Mrs M M Conwell.
 Before me Ludwick

 Ensoninger a justice of the peace this 18th day of March 1853, Francis A Conwell and Mary M Conwell his wife acknowledged the execution of the annexed deed.
 Recorded July 3rd 1854